Shan0h/HighFever/README.md

 <br>
 - If you install the Script twice, you need to rebuild the VPS to factory settings, in the VPS provider panel<br>
 - DOMAIN (MUST) / Random<br>
-- DEBIAN 9/10<br>
-- Ubuntu 18/20 LTS<br>
+- (Recommendation) Debian 12 (Testing)
 - CPU MIN 1 CORE<br>
 - RAM 1GB<br>
-- (Recommendation) Ubuntu 18 / 20 LTS (STABLE to use)
 <br>

-# Cloudflare settings for those who have their own Domain, you can check at folder [image](https://github.com/jubairbro/AUTO-SCRIPT/tree/master/image) to display other settings
+# Cloudflare settings for those who have their own Domain, you can check at folder [image](https://github.com/Shan0h/HighFever/tree/master/image) to display other settings
 <br>
 - SSL/TLS : FULL<br>
 - SSL/TLS Recommender : OFF<br>